jburger/devenv/README.md

 If you want to halt your environment, just run `stop.sh`

 #### Start over
 To blow it all away, run `clean.sh`.
-This will halt all containers, remove the containers that it created, **AND DELETE THE DATA IN YOUR DATA DIRECTORIES** it doesn't delete the container images though.
+This will halt all containers, remove the containers that it created, **AND DELETE THE DATA IN YOUR DATA DIRECTORIES** it doesn't delete the container images by default, leaving those for next time.